cylab-africa/mosip-deployment-guides/README.md

         * `source ~/.bashrc`

 ## 6. Configuring and Installing MOSIP
-* Update hosts.ini as per your setup.
+* Update the `hosts.ini` as per your setup.
 Make sure the machine names and IP addresses match your setup.
 * Follow these instructions on the Console VM
-    * Open group_vars/all.yml using `nano mosip-infra/deployment/sandbox-v2/group_vars/all.yml` and replace the following values as below:
+    * Open `group_vars/all.yml` using `nano mosip-infra/deployment/sandbox-v2/group_vars/all.yml` and replace the following values as below:
         * `sandbox_domain_name: '{{inventory_hostname}}'`
         * `site:`
         * `sandbox_public_url: 'https://{{sandbox_domain_name}}'`